xt0fer/reveal-slides/md/InterfacesandLambdas.md

 -
 ##6.1.2 Properties of Interface

-* Interfaces are not classes, you can never instantiate a interface.
+* Interfaces are not classes, you can never instantiate an interface.
-* You can not instantiate a Interface, but you can declare a variable of type interface.
+* You can not instantiate an Interface, but you can declare a variable of type interface.
   * As long as the object implements the interface, you can assign it to that reference.

 -